 A special non-credit class in the fundamentals of English composition is provided during the first semester for those students whose deficiency in spelling, punctuation, and sentence structure makes inadvisable their continuing in English 1.

 1, 2X.
-Fundamentals in Reading and Writing.
+FUNDAMENTALS IN READING AND WRITING.
 A course meeting six hours a week the second semester.
 All of the material of English 1, 2 is covered.
+Offered only when conditions warrant.

 Six hours a week.